truepillars/auth0-logs-to-elasticsearch/README.md

 ## Usage

-Install the extension, and inspect your logstash logs with Kibana!
+Install the extension, and inspect your elasticsearch logs with Kibana!

 ## Filters